cloudflare-apps/ideas/README.md

 Download this app and replace our code any time you want to build an Cloudflare app.

 _Looking to use the latest JavaScript and CSS features?
-Check out our [Babel example app](https://github.com/CloudflareApps/ExampleBabelApp)!_
+Check out our [Webpack example app](https://github.com/CloudflareApps/ExampleWebpackApp)!_

 ## Setup